 The Company has subsidiaries located in Holzgerlingen, Germany; and Vienna, Austria, each of which use currencies other than the U.S. dollar as their functional currency.
-As a result, all assets and liabilities are translated into U.S. dollars based on exchange rates at the end of the reporting period.
+As a result, all assets and liabilities are translated into U.S. dollars based on exchange rates at the end of the reporting period for these unaudited condensed consolidated financial statements.
 Income and expense items are translated at the average exchange rates prevailing during the reporting period.
 Translation adjustments are reported in accumulated other comprehensive income (loss), a component of stockholders' equity.
-Foreign currency translation adjustments are the sole component of accumulated other comprehensive income (loss) at June 30, 2022 and December 31, 2021.
+Foreign currency translation adjustments are the sole component of accumulated other comprehensive income (loss) at September 30, 2022 and December 31,